paul-hammant/tbd/content/game-changers/index.md

 #### Timing

-In terms of timing GitHub's PR-centric code review was available for open-source use a couple of months before Google's Rietveld was released, but a 18 months or so after Mondrian was presented in a tech talk that was put out on (then) video.google.com.
+In terms of timing GitHub's PR-centric code review was available for open-source use a couple of months before Google's Rietveld was released, but a 18 months or so after Mondrian was presented in a tech talk that was put out on video.google.com.
+A few years later Google turned off video.google.com and moved the Mondrian tech-talk video to Youtube with its 2006 heritage being a mere note in the "Published on Aug 22, 2012" posting.

 ### Rietveld code Review (2008)

 After Mondrian and while at Google, Guido released Rietveld{{< ext url="https://github.com/rietveld-codereview/rietveld" >}}
-in its image (May, 2008) and a fork of that the Gerrit{{< ext url="https://www.gerritcodereview.com" >}} gain a lot of interest.
+in its image (May, 2008) and a fork of that the Gerrit{{< ext url="https://www.gerritcodereview.com" >}} (Oct, 2008) gained a lot of interest.
 Facebookers went on to make a similar Phabricator{{< ext url="https://en.wikipedia.org/wiki/Phabricator" >}}
-and released that as open source too.
+and released that as open source too (Oct, 2010).

 ## Continuous Delivery Book (2010)